See Also: The Last Prophecy - The Cathar Prophecy of 2021

 Typically, the names of angels end with el, e.g. Michael, Gabriel, Raphael, Uriel, etc. El or Elohim is the name of God in the original text of the Bible ("Book of Enoch."
 Wikipedia, Wikimedia Foundation, 10 December 2025, https://en.wikipedia.org/wiki/Book_of_Enoch#Names_of_the_fallen_angels & "Theophory in the Bible."
 Wikipedia, Wikimedia Foundation, 13 December 2025, https://en.wikipedia.org/wiki/Theophory_in_the_Bible.).Â

-Yah (as in Yahweh) and jah mean lord.
+Yah (as in Yahweh) and jah mean "lord."
 Yahweh is not God.
 He and his nemesis Baal are lower entities subordinate to El.
 Confirming this is their listing on Wikipedia as children of El ("El (deity)."
 Wikipedia, Wikimedia Foundation, 15 December 2025, https://en.wikipedia.org/wiki/El_(deity).).
-For example, in Judges 6, El and Eloah in Hebrew are translated to God.
-Elohim is translated either to God or gods, and Yahweh, to Lord ("Judges."
+In Judges 6, El and Eloah in Hebrew are translated to "God."
+Elohim is translated either to "God" or "gods," and Yahweh, to "Lord" ("Judges."
 Scripture 4 All, https://www.scripture4all.org/OnlineInterlinear/Hebrew_Index.htm.
 Accessed 17 December 2025.).
-Yahweh was the god of the Jewish tribes, but not the Most High God.
+Yahweh was the god of the Jewish tribes, but not the God Most High.
+Eli and Eloi, both meaning "My God" translate literally to "My El."

-The Book of Revelation talks about a War in Heaven in which fallen angels, led by Satan, attacked the angels loyal to God under Archangel Michael and lost.
-They were condemned to the Abyss till the End of Time as a result ("War in Heaven."
+The Book of Revelation talks about a War in Heaven in which fallen angels, led by Satan, attacked the angels loyal to God under Archangel Michael and lost ("War in Heaven."
 Wikipedia, Wikimedia Foundation, 1 November 2025, https://en.wikipedia.org/wiki/War_in_Heaven.).

-A similar story is echoed in the Dead Sea Scrolls, of which the War Scroll describes a future conflict between those who rebelled against God, led by Belial, and the Sons of Light, led by Melchizedek (meaning righteous king or king of justice), believed to be the son or nephew of Noah.
+A similar story is echoed in the Dead Sea Scrolls, of which the War Scroll describes a future conflict between those who rebelled against God, led by Belial, and the Sons of Light, led by Melchizedek (meaning "righteous king" or "king of justice"), believed to have been the son or nephew of Noah.
+This puts the conflict at approximately the time as the Deluge and may identify Belial and his followers with the Nephilim.

 In the story, God is El and Melchizedek, a messenger (i.e. an angel), "is the Anointed one of the spirit," i.e. the Christ ("11Q13, The Melchizedek Document."
 Wikipedia, Wikimedia Foundation, 13 October 2023, https://en.wikipedia.org/wiki/Melchizedek_document.).
-Very likely, both these stories refer to the same event, with Belial being the Satan of Revelation.
+Very likely, both these stories refer to the same event, with Michael being Melchizedek and Belial, the Satan of Revelation.

-In this angelic prophecy, the anointing comes from the Spirit,Â
+In this prophecy, the anointing comes from the Spirit,Â

 adding evidence to Peter, who had the power to bestow the Spirit,